 SetSPN -s MSOLAPDisco.3/SQL2.sample.local SQL2

-SetSPN -s MSOLAPDisco.3/SQL2 SQL2Second part of the configuration requires the definition of the Service Principal Names (SPN) for the Power BI report server.
+SetSPN -s MSOLAPDisco.3/SQL2 SQL2The second part of the configuration requires the definition of the Service Principal Names (SPN) for the Power BI Report Server.

 From an administrative command prompt with Domain admin rights: